Unleash potential – retail distribution & warehousing

 "EDI solutions were once considered to be too much of a luxury for SMEs.
 They were seen as expensive and complicated to use.
-Today, thanks to advances in technology and the advent of cloud computing, an EDI as part of your ERP system is both affordable and user-friendly."Adam Rawlins / SAP team member at Thinc
+Today, thanks to advances in technology and the advent of cloud computing, an EDI as part of your ERP system is both affordable and user-friendly."James Peel / Head of SAP

 In short, an effective ERP with a cloud-based EDI solution is the ideal way to help your company operate more intelligently.

 And the benefits don’t end there.
 Several ERPs, such as SAP Business One, provide mobile connectivity to empower sales teams in real-time.